 - (a) The perquisites provided are tax and financial planning, leased Company car, club fees, annual physical, tickets for sporting or other events, and costs related to personal security provided to each of the NEOs under the Company's security program.
-The Company's Board of Directors and its security program require that the Chairman and Chief Executive Officer use Company for all business and personal air travel.
-Mr. Farr reimburses the Company for personal air travel at first class rates.
+The Company's Board of Directors and its security program require that the Chief Executive Officer use Company aircraft for all business and personal air travel.
+The Company's CEO reimburses the Company for personal air travel at first class rates.
 The Company also provides limited personal use of Company aircraft outside of the security program to the other NEOs, who also provide such reimbursement.
 Amounts for personal use of Company aircraft represent the incremental cost to the Company, calculated based on the variable operating costs per hour of operation, which include fuel costs, maintenance, and associated travel costs for the crew, less reimbursements.
-For Mr. Farr, the incremental amount of personal use of Company aircraft of \$260,819 was included in the perquisites amount above. - (b) Contributions by the Company for the NEOs to the Company's retirement savings plans. - (c) Premiums paid by the Company on behalf of the NEOs for term life insurance. - (d) None of these amounts were grossed up for taxes. - Mr. Farr does not receive any separate compensation for his service as a Director. - (6) Mr. Train became President on October 1, 2018.
-He previously served as Executive President Automation Solutions. - (7) Mr. Pelch became Chief Operating Officer on December 31, 2017. - (8) Mr. Karsanbhai became Executive President Automation Solutions on October 1, 2018. - (9) Mr. Sharp stepped down as Executive President Commercial and Residential Solutions on August 12, 2020 and resigned from the Company on September 30, 2020.
-Please see "Description of R. T. Sharp Letter Agreement" at page 46 for a description of his separation arrangements.
+For 2021, the incremental amount of personal use of Company aircraft for the Company's CEO was: Mr. Karsanbhai-\$4,097 and Mr. Farr- \$74,738, respectively, which amounts were included in the perquisites amounts above. - (b) Contributions by the Company for the NEOs to the Company's retirement savings plans. - (c) Premiums paid by the Company on behalf of the NEOs for term life insurance. - (d) Includes \$468,000 in consulting fees for Mr. Farr under a consulting arrangement.
+See note (9) below. - (e) None of these amounts were grossed up for taxes. - (5) Mr. Karsanbhai became Chief Executive Officer and a Director on February 5, 2021 and became President on March 2, 2021.
+Mr. Karsanbhai was formerly Executive President Automation Solutions.
+Base salary reflects amounts received in current and prior roles.
+He does not receive any separate compensation for his service as a Director. - (6) Mr. Krishnan became Executive Vice President and Chief Operation Officer in February 2021.
+Mr. Krishnan was formerly President Final Control.
+Base salary reflects amounts received in current and prior roles. - (7) Mr. Bulanda became Executive President Automation Solutions in February 2021.
+Mr. Bulanda was formerly Senior Vice President.
+Base salary reflects amounts received in current and prior roles. - (8) Mr. Train became Senior Vice President and Chief Sustainability Officer on March 2, 2021.
+He previously served as President. - (9) Mr. Farr retired as Chief Executive Officer on February 5, 2021, as Chair of the Board on May 4, 2021, and as an employee on May 31, 2021.
+Mr. Farr did not receive any separate compensation for his service as a Director.
+Please see "Description of D. N. Farr Letter Agreement" at page 47 for a description of his retirement arrangements. - 38 PROXY STATEMENT FOR EMERSON 2022 ANNUAL MEETING OF SHAREHOLDERS